 - Develop the practices and process of DR to best suit clients in an evolving family practice world.

 Who can apply?

-Committees meet between four and six times a year.
-At the moment all committees are meeting online, opportunities to meet face to face in the future will be discussed and agreed by each committee.
+The DR Committee meets six times a year, at the moment online; opportunities to meet face to face in the future will be discussed and agreed in due course.
 Making an active contribution is important, preparation before meetings is usually required, as is some work to complete tasks between meetings.

 How to apply